-Subsequent Council Members are elected by the SAC to staggered 2-year terms according to the procedure set out in these Bylaws.
+Subsequent Council Members are elected by "Regular Members" of the Program to staggered 2- year terms according to the procedure set out in these Bylaws.
 Council Members are permitted to seek office for multiple terms.

 This provides a balance between continuity, equal opportunities and renewal of qualities and competences.